ucla/poc-wpplugin-external-react/README.md

 ## Proof of Concept Objective
 Objectives and findings are well documented in the draft statement of work found *[here](https://docs.google.com/document/d/1yfBaJrOfMidvoeFCXxHJiUc2WJYmrrY04LlNQU-8cEI/edit?pli=1#)*.
+(Access already granted to all UCLA staff using Google Drive)

 Additionally, **please read comments** in each of the block files for additional details.